arrowheadapps/strapi-connector-firestore/examples/cloud-run-and-hosting/README.md

 1. Build the front-end
 2. Deploy to Firebase Hosting (only the contents of `./build/`)

 > NOTE: The example package.json includes scripts to automate deployment.
-You can try running `$ npm run deploy:front`
+You can try running `$ npm run deploy:frontend`

 `$ npm run build:prod`